Book

 (Answers:674)

-The friendliness of the doctor and staff
+The friendliness of the entire staff

 What can we do better?